 Requests for support can be made through the Access and Advice team on 0300 222 5755.

-This service raises awareness of Attention Deficity Hyperactivity Disorder (ADHD) as a neurobiological condition to adult school communities across Surrey.
+This service raises awareness of Attention Deficit Hyperactivity Disorder (ADHD) as a neurodevelopmental condition to adult school communities across Surrey.
 The service raises awareness of the key characteristics of the condition and provides strategies to enable children and young people to enjoy attending school, remain in school and achieve to the best of their ability.

 Sessions are delivered via zoom or in person to meet the needs of the school.
 The team will deliver to a maximum of 30 school staff per session.
 This training is for teachers, SENCOs, classroom assistants, lunchtime supervisors, members of the school leadership team, office staff and caretakers to inform a ‘whole school approach’.

 Schools are able to contact the team directly to book a whole/half day inset or a twilight session.

 Advice and guidance

 - advice and guidance for children and families (online and through consultation and liaison with professionals)